I just reorganized the blogs guide to Cable TV Alternatives. I had some updates to make and decided to improve the general flow of the guide.

 CBS All Access

 Since current seasons of CBS aren’t available on Hulu CBS All Access is one option to get CBS Shows the day after the initial broadcast as CBS isn’t a part of Hulu.
-The basic service costs $5.99 per month, and does air commercials.
-However, they offer a commercial free plan for $9.99 per month.
+The basic service costs $5.99 per month and does air commercials.
+However, they offer a commercial-free plan for $9.99 per month.
 The service also offers live local CBS in over 150 markets.
 For more details, check out my review of CBS All Access.

 Check out this 1-week free trial to see if you like it.
-There is no contract so you can cancel any time.
+There is no contract so you can cancel anytime.

 The CW App lets anyone watch the current seasons of CW shows free.
 You don’t even need a cable TV login.
-It works on all major streaming devices, including Roku, Apple TV, Amazon Fire TV, Chromecast, Android and iOS.
+It works on all major streaming devices, including Roku, Apple TV, Amazon Fire TV, Chromecast, Android, and iOS.
 Check here for more information.

 While the pay subscriptions offer the most content, there are channels that deliver content at no charge.
-However, the content may be limited an you may have to watch adds.
+However, the content may be limited and you may have to watch adds.
 In my post on free TV online, I cover great free services like Crackle, Tubi TV, Shout Factory TV, ConTV and more.